-Incidence of primary brain lymphomas is increasing, particularly among immunocompromised patients and the elderly.
+Incidence of primary brain lymphomas is increasing, particularly among immunocompromised patients and older people.
 Lymphomas tend to infiltrate the brain diffusely, often as multicentric masses adjacent to the ventricles, but may occur as solitary brain masses.
 Lymphomas may also occur in the meninges, uvea, or vitreous humor.
 Most are B-cell tumors, often immunoblastic.
 The Epstein-Barr virus Infectious mononucleosis is caused by Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis, and lymphadenopathy.
 Fatigue may persist weeks or... read more may contribute to development of lymphomas in immunocompromised patients.
 Most patients do not develop subsequent systemic lymphoma.

 MRI can suggest the diagnosis of primary brain lymphoma.
 However, MRI may be unable to distinguish cerebral toxoplasmosis CNS toxoplasmosis Toxoplasmosis is infection with Toxoplasma gondii.
 Symptoms range from none to benign lymphadenopathy, a mononucleosis-like illness, to life-threatening central nervous system (CNS) disease... read more (which is common among patients with AIDS) or some gliomas from lymphoma, requiring diagnosis by tissue biopsy or CSF cytology.

 CSF must be examined to rule out lymphomatous meningitis if there is gadolinium enhancement on MRI or if clinical examination detects evidence of meningeal signs, particularly if cranial neuropathies are detected.
 In immunocompromised patients, Epstein-Barr virus DNA may be detected in CSF.
 If CSF does not contain lymphoma cells or Epstein-Barr virus DNA, guided-needle or open biopsy is required.
 Because lymphoma is initially highly sensitive to corticosteroids, giving these drugs just before biopsy may cause the lesion to disappear, resulting in a false-negative biopsy.
 Thus, corticosteroids should not be given to patients with suspected CNS lymphoma until after definitive diagnosis, unless absolutely necessary because of acute clinical deterioration.